princekouassi/ZSB_Attainability_COMPLETE_CODE/README.md

 Also, rememeber that when you run the code you have to put these files into a folder that ALSO contains a foler called "ZSB_results", where the data will be saved.
 Otherwise, the results from the experiment won't be saved anywhere and you'll get these funny error msgs at the end of the task.

+These scripts are the psychopy python code for the experiment investigating effects of attainability on perceptions of ZS.